If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Ar Tonelico Metafalica AnimationDebug1.png Ar Tonelico Metafalica AnimationDebug3.png Ar Tonelico Metafalica AnimationDebug2.png

 Much like the previous game, there is mostly the same animation debug tool in this game as well.
-This debug option first originally appeared in Viorate no Atelier: Gramnad no Renkinjutsushi 2.
+This debug option first appeared in Viorate no Atelier: Gramnad no Renkinjutsushi 2.

 Enable Animation Debug (press Triangle in-game to enter)